Norma Miller: Career

 Miller attended Manhattan School of the Arts on the Upper West Side.
-Miller would dance at the Renaissance Ballroom & Casino, where young people were allowed to dance on Sunday afternoons.
-In 1934, along with her high school dance partner, Sonny Ashby, Miller won the Savoy Lindy Hop Contest, held at the Apollo Theater.
-The next day, Herbert "Whitey" White, the dance master at the Savoy, hired Miller as the youngest member of his dance troupe, Whitey's Lindy Hoppers.
+She would dance at the Renaissance Ballroom & Casino, where young people were allowed to dance on Sunday afternoons.
+In 1934, along with her high school dance partner, Sonny Ashby, she won the Savoy Lindy Hop Contest, held at the Apollo Theater.
+The next day, Herbert "Whitey" White, the dance master at the Savoy, hired her as the youngest member of his dance troupe, Whitey's Lindy Hoppers.

 In 1935, Miller competed in a dance contest called the Harvest Moon Ball at Madison Square Garden.
-Miller claimed that she lost the contest because her blouse opened.
+She said she lost the contest because her blouse opened.
 She then went on a seven-month European tour.

 In 1936, Whitey's Lindy Hoppers began a tour of the U.S. with headliner Ethel Waters.
 In 1937, while on tour in California, she met the Marx Brothers, Allan Jones and Maureen O'Sullivan, and made her film debut in A Day at the Races, a movie by Metro-Goldwyn-Mayer.
 She danced and sang in the number "All God's Chillun Got Rhythm" which featured singer Ivie Anderson and Duke Ellington's orchestra.
 Dave Gould, the choreographer, was nominated for an Academy Award for the dance sequence.
 After the tour, Miller was hospitalized for fatigue until her 18th birthday in December 1937.

 Miller rejoined Whitey's Lindy Hoppers in 1938.
 For a second time, the group competed in the Harvest Moon Ball, hosted that year by Ed Sullivan.
 Miller and her partner placed in the top 3, and Sullivan invited them to perform on Toast of the Town (later called The Ed Sullivan Show).

 Whitey's Lindy Hoppers performed in the 1941 movie Hellzapoppin', where Miller had a memorable role as a dancing cook, executing breathtaking flips, slides, kicks, splits, and lifts.
 When they returned from filming, the group went to Rio de Janeiro to perform.
-Because of the Attack on Pearl Harbor, they were unable to find transportation home and ended up staying for 10 months, nearly exhausting all of their energy and money.
+Because of the attack on Pearl Harbor, they were unable to find transportation home and ended up staying for 10 months, nearly exhausting all of their energy and money.